Cattail Organics CSA is Local & Certified Organic

 What Is CSA All About?

-Cattail Organics builds on Kat Becker’s 13 years of farm ownership and management of vegetable production at Stoney Acres Farm to bring you an eater focused CSA focused on high quality organic vegetables, healthy cooking, food education and community service.
+Background information: Cattail Organics builds on Kat Becker’s 14 years of farm ownership and management of vegetable production to bring you exceptionally clean, high quality organic vegetables, healthy cooking food education with a commitment to customer and community service.

-By keeping my CSA intentionally small I offer flexibility, regular communication and extensive cooking and recipe support.
-I also partner with local food banks, provide produce to local schools and build pricing around providing a living wage to myself and employees.
+By keeping my CSA intentionally small we flexibility, regular communication and extensive cooking and recipe support.
+We also partner with local food banks, provide produce to local schools and build pricing around providing a living wage to our employees.

 Cattail CSA shares are perfect for both foodies and people new to CSA with weekly shopping lists and recipes for different skill levels, laid back events for all ages, and a place where we can build and deepen community.
-Because CSA is our main focus (with no farmers markets) and we are focused on a small community of 80 or less member families, you can expect the very best quality and support.
+Because CSA is our main focus and we are focused on a small community of 100 of fewer member families, you can expect the very best quality and support.

 Using season extension methods we hope to bring you the standard favorite vegetables regularly for as long as we can grow them like broccoli, cucumbers, cherry tomatoes, carrots, onions/garlic, cabbage, salad mix and head lettuce, sweet peppers, zucchini, potatoes, beans/peas and to expand your horizons through 1-2 unique vegetables per week (with lots of recipes to help you use them).
-We will include weekly choice herbs (choose between 2-3 types), oyster or shiitake mushrooms monthly (2-3 times with spring and fall shares), and strawberries in the first year (with more fruit in the future) as well as a monthly bouquet of fresh organic flowers (June-Oct).
+We will include weekly choice herbs (choose between 2-3 types), oyster or shiitake mushrooms monthly, and strawberries and melons, as well as a monthly bouquet of fresh organic flowers (June-Oct).

 Spring May (4 Weeks) – a greens heavy season with several type of salad and cooking greens, onion family crops like wild ramps and scallions, mushrooms (2 weeks), and micro greens.
 You can also expect radishes, spring turnips, and peas and some surprises.
-Regular Share $120 (no every other week shares sorry!)
+Regular Every Week Share $125 (no every other week shares sorry!)

-Main Season June-Mid October (20 weeks – Note we take one week off for July 4th) – Your standard CSA with a focus on quantities and types of vegetables that families in the area use most (plus some other common and uncommon featured veggies on occasion).
-Regular Share $550; Ever Other Week Share (10 deliveries) $300
+Main Season June-Mid October (20 weeks) – Your standard CSA with a focus on quantities and types of vegetables that families in the area use most (plus some other common and uncommon featured veggies on occasion).
+Regular Share $565; Ever Other Week Share (10 deliveries) $315

 Fall/Winter November and December (8 weeks) – A mixture of fall roots, cabbage family crops like broccoli, cabbage and Brussels sprouts, squash, onions, potatoes and more with weekly greens like spinach or kale; herbs; and mushrooms 2-3 times.
-Regular Share $240; Every Other Week Share $150
+Regular Share $240

-All Every week Shares Receive Mushrooms and Cut Flowers (Monthly); Maple Syrup (once a season); and a Weekly choice of 2 herbs.
+All Every week Shares Receive Mushrooms and Cut Flowers (About once a Month); Maple Syrup (once a season); and weekly herbs.

-Field Work (2-3 positions)– Mondays and Tuesdays only either 8-12 or 1-5pm.
+Field Work (1 position)– Mondays and Tuesdays only either 8-12 or 1-5pm.
 A variety of physical labor including harvest, washing and weeding.

 House keeping Share (1 position) – Its not glorious but we need help with basic house keeping such as laundry, floor cleaning, organization.
 Any day between 8-5pm will work.